EnochPoon/Python-Course/public/lessons/lesson00.md

 Again, this course will introduce you to the basics of programming.
 Python is the programming language used throughout the course, but note that **this course is not focused on learning how to code in Python.** Instead, this will introduce you to the field of programming.
 Python has so many different major real-world applications such as data science, artificial intelligence, etc., but this course is not very focused on such topics.
 However, if you do well in this course, learning the real-world applications on your own should be a lot easier.

 Do not worry if you have never touched programming before.
 This course was written with the assumption that you have **little to no prior knowledge of programming**.
-However, though not required, it is *highly recommended* that you would consider yourself confident in **mathematics**.
-It is likely that if you have strong logical thinking and problem-solving skills, you may excel at becoming a better programmer.
+However, though not required, it is *highly recommended* that you would consider yourself at least decently confident in **mathematics**.
+If you have strong logical thinking and problem-solving skills, it is likelier that you may excel at becoming a better programmer.
 On the contrary, poor logical thinking and problem-solving skills may make this course more challenging.
 Do not expect that this course is simply about reading notes and memorizing them; this course will involve a lot of exercises to train you to become a better programmer.

 <b class="important-note"></b> Programming is often challenging.
 There can be some cases where people take several hours or even days just to solve a simple problem.
 Therefore, it can get stressful at times to the point that it can damage your health.
 While learning and practicing, be sure to take frequent breaks.

-## Setup
+## IDE Setup: Wing 101

 In order to begin your programming journey, you will (of course) require some software installed on your computer.
 An **integrated development environment (IDE)** is a software used for coding along with many other features in order to aid a programmer.
 There are many IDE's out there, but if you have no idea which IDE to download, I suggest you use **Wing 101** (see setup links below from University of Waterloo's CS 116 course):